plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 {% include figure.html description="Xerophyte venation" url="/assets/img/Xerophytevenation.png" css="image-right noborder" width="400px" %}

-The Jones et al. 2009 study estimated ancestral states using SIMMAP.
+The Jones et al. 2009 study estimated ancestral states.
 In particular, they found that the most recent common ancestor (MRCA) of the xerophytic (dry-adapted) clade of pelargoniums almost certainly had pinnate venation (see red circle in figure on right).
 Let's see what BayesTraits says.

-Start BayesTraits in the usual way, specifying 1 (Multistate) on the first screen and 2 (MCMC) on the second.
-After the options are output, type the following commands in, one line at a time, finishing with the run command:
+:heavy_check_mark: Start BayesTraits in the usual way, specifying 1 (Multistate) on the first screen and 2 (MCMC) on the second.

+:heavy_check_mark: After the options are output, type the following commands in, one line at a time, finishing with the run command:

     pa exp 29
     addtag xerotag alternans104 rapaceum130